rogerfarrell/Notes/Taking-notes-in-Vim.md

 Markdown is the de facto standard for note-taking, it lacks a single definitive spec.
 Since Pandoc is the best tool for Markdown conversion, I will be following the [Pandoc Markdown spec](https://pandoc.org/MANUAL.html#pandocs-markdown).
 If a fallback is required for further clarity, I will use [Github Flavored Markdown](https://github.github.com/gfm).

+### Representing keystrokes

+Since I spend a lot of time in the Vim help docs, I have decided to use Vim's notation for keystrokes and special characters.
+In practice, this means I am representing keystrokes using markdown inline code segments instead of the HTML `<kbd>` tag.
+For more information about Vim's notation syntax, see `:help notation`.

 ### Links instead of tags

 The zettelkasten method prefers curated entry points to notes over content searches.
 In the spirit of this convention, I have elected to forgo querying by tags.
 Navigation will be handled entirely by links.
 This has the added benefit of being fully supported by base Markdown syntax.